 The second byte consists of 5-bit syntax element nal_unit_type, followed by 3-bit syntax element nuh_temporal_id_plus1.

+In v2 an analysis of extensibility is provided and an additional option is included.

 Introduction

 It is asserted that the NAL unit header design in VVC WD5 has following limitations: